CALCULATE YOUR SIP RETURNS

 β <1>0 - Less volatile than the market

-β =0 – Stock uncorrelated to the market.
-Stocks that have no associated risks have a beta value of 0.
-Examples of government bonds, fixed deposits, and cash.
+β = 0 - Stock uncorrelated to the market.
+Assets that have no correlation with market movements have a beta value of 0.
+Examples of such assets can include fixed deposits and cash (though these still carry other forms of risks, like inflation or interest rate risk).

-β <0 – The stock is inversely proportional to the market.
-Example of this stock is gold.
+β <0 - The stock is inversely proportional to the market.
+An example of this stock is gold during economic downturns or market stress.

 FAQs